 This article was originally published in February, 2024, but is updated quarterly to reflect the most recent available data.

-The differing responses to Fed rate cuts make this an opportune time for credit card customers to take a look at whether they’re getting a fair deal.
-Our credit card rate survey can give you some benchmarks for comparing how competitive your card’s rates and fees are.
+Differing responses to Fed rate cuts make this an opportune time for credit card customers to take a look at whether they’re getting a fair deal.
+Our credit card rate survey can give you some benchmarks for comparing how competitive your cards’ rates and fees are.

 High, low and average credit card rates

-In the fourth quarter of 2024, the average credit card rate in the CardRatings survey fell to 24.55%.
-This marked a reduction of 0.10% from the previous quarter.
+In the first quarter of 2025, the average credit card rate in the CardRatings survey fell to 24.30%.
+This marked a reduction of 0.25% from the previous quarter.

-A 0.10% reduction in the average interest rate is at least a step in the right direction.
-But it’s just a baby step when compared to the 0.50% total drop in the Federal funds rate during the quarter.
+A 0.25% reduction in the average interest rate is at least a step in the right direction.
+Even so, on top of the 0.10% drop in credit card rates in the fourth quarter that average rate still hasn’t matched the 0.50% total drop in the Fed funds rate during that quarter.
 So why the difference?

 The current situation is a good example.
 Late payment rates on credit cards have risen over the past two years.
-They’ve reached their highest level since early 2012.
+They’ve reached their highest level since 2011.

 When more consumers fail to make their payments, credit card companies often respond by charging higher interest rates to make up for the added risk.
 With late payment rates rising, you can see why many credit card companies would be slow to lower their rates, even after the Fed had done so.

 So, the real difference maker isn’t what the Fed or credit card companies in general are doing to change rates.
-It’s much more important which card you’re able to get.
+It’s much more important which card you’re able to get and the rate you’re able to qualify for.

 ➤ LEARN MORE:How does the Federal Reserve impact credit card interest?